-Book nonstop flights
+Book nonstop flights to your destination

 Find sustainable lodging

+“Staying in a homestay is one of the best ways to get to know local people and their culture while also helping to support local families,” Michelle Chang of Intentional Travelers says.
 “We especially look for homestay opportunities in destinations where we don’t already have a local connection.
 This way, the host family can teach us how to better integrate into the culture and show us around before we start exploring more on our own.”

 Plan alternative on-the-ground transport

-If you must rent a car because of your itinerary, choose hybrid or electric if available, opt for the smallest car that suits your needs and share your ride with other travelers who might be headed to the same sites.
+If you must rent a car because of your itinerary, choose hybrid or electric options, if available.
+You should also choose the smallest car that suits your needs and opt for ridesharing when possible, such as by offering to share your ride with other travelers who might be headed to the same sites.

 Seek local experiences

-For the most negligible impact, “choose carbon-free travel experiences to enjoy the destination to the fullest.
+For the most negligible impact, de Jong recommends that travelers “choose carbon-free travel experiences to enjoy the destination to the fullest.
 For example, canoeing, biking, hiking, sailing or horse riding.
-Basically anything that does not involve vehicles,” de Jong recommends.
-“Travelers also play an important role in increasing the demand for sustainable tourism.
+Basically[,] anything that does not involve vehicles.”
+She continues: “Travelers also play an important role in increasing the demand for sustainable tourism.
 They can do this specifically by looking for sustainable tour operators, booking their tours and questioning unsustainable practices from tour operators.”

 Conserve local water and energy sources

-Financing sustainable travel
+How to finance sustainable travel

-Remember that part of sustainable travel is contributing to the communities hosting you.
-In some places, a local experience might only be $10 to $25, but in other destinations with stronger economies, a tour guide or cooking course might cost $50 to $100 or more.
+However, remember that sustainable travel isn’t all about rock-bottom bargains.
+Be prepared to pay a fair price for local experiences.
+A key component of sustainable travel is contributing to the communities hosting you.
+In some places, a local experience might only be $10 to $25, but in other destinations, a tour guide or local cooking course might cost $50 to $100 (or more).
 If you aren’t sure what a fair price would be, ask a local you trust.

-Can you use your credit card travel rewards to pay for sustainable travel experiences and minimize costs?
+Can you use your credit card rewards to pay for sustainable travel experiences and minimize costs?
 Most definitely.